secretstartups/handbook/content/teamops/everyone-contributes.md

 ---
 title: "Everyone Contributes"
-summary: Instead of relying on hierarchical management, organizations must create systems and channels where everyone can equally consume and contribute information, regardless of level, function, or location.
+summary: "Everyone must be able to contribute.
+Organizations must **create a system** where everyone can consume information and contribute, regardless of level, function, or location.
+When people don't have the opportunity to contribute because of their background, or where they live, or their life stage, we miss out on valuable perspectives."
+weight: 2
 canonical_path: "/teamops/everyone-contributes/"
 images:
     - /images/opengraph/all-remote.jpg